RitikKhatik/Sunbase-Assignment/README.md

 # Features
+ Login : You need to enter default ID and Password which is mentioned above if you enter right details then only you can login otherwise you will redirect to login page again.

 View All Customers: Navigate to All Customer to view a list of all customers.

 Find Customer by ID: Use the search bar to find a specific customer by entering their ID.